-CLAUSE 34 INSOLVENCY, BANKRUPTCY OR RECEIVERSHIP (JUL 2017)
+CLAUSE 34 INSOLVENCY, BANKRUPTCY OR RECEIVERSHIP (OCT 2018)

-- (a) You shall immediately notify BPA of the occurrence of any of the following events: - (1) You or your parent's filing of a voluntary case seeking liquidation or reorganization under the Bankruptcy Act; - (2) Your consent to the institution of an involuntary case under the Bankruptcy Act against you or your parent; - (3) The filing of any similar proceeding for or against you or your parent, or its consent to, the dissolution, winding-up or readjustment of your debts, appointment of a receiver, conservator, trustee, or other officer with similar powers over you, under any other applicable state or federal law; or - (4) Your insolvency due to your inability to pay your debts generally as they become due. - (b) Such notification shall be in writing and shall: - (1) Specifically set out the details of the occurrence of an event referenced in paragraph a - (2) Provide the facts surrounding that event; and - (3) Provide the impact such event will have on the project being funded by this award. - (c) Upon the occurrence of any of the four events described in the first paragraph, BPA reserves the right to conduct a review of your award to determine your compliance with the required elements of the award (including such items as cost share, progress towards technical project objectives, and submission of required reports).
-If the BPA review determines that there are significant deficiencies or concerns with your performance under the award, BPA reserves the right to impose additional requirements, as needed, including change your payment method or institute payment controls.

-(d) Failure of the Recipient to comply with this term may be considered a material noncompliance of this financial assistance award by the Contracting Officer.
+- (a) The recipient shall immediately notify Bonneville of the occurrence of any of the following events: - (1) The recipient or the recipient's parent's filing of a voluntary case seeking liquidation or reorganization under the Bankruptcy Act; - (2) The recipient's consent to the institution of an involuntary case under the Bankruptcy Act against the recipient or the recipient's parent; - (3) The filing of any similar proceeding for or against the recipient or the recipient's parent, or its consent to, the dissolution, winding-up or readjustment of the recipient's debts, appointment of a receiver, conservator, trustee, or other officer with similar powers over the recipient, under any other applicable state or federal law; or - (4) The recipient's insolvency due to the recipient's inability to pay the recipient's debts generally as they become due. - (b) Such notification shall be in writing and shall: - (1) Specifically set out the details of the occurrence of an event referenced in paragraph (a); - (2) Provide the facts surrounding that event; and - (3) Provide the impact such event will have on the project being funded by this award. - (c) Upon the occurrence of any of the four events described in the paragraph (a), BPA reserves the right to conduct a review of this award to determine the recipient's compliance with the required elements of the award (including such items as cost share, progress towards technical project objectives, and submission of required reports).
+If the BPA review determines that there are significant deficiencies or concerns with the recipient's performance under the award, BPA reserves the right to impose additional requirements, as needed, including change your payment method or institute payment controls. - (d) Failure of the recipient to comply with this term may be considered a material noncompliance of this financial assistance award by the Contracting Officer.

-UNIT 3 - OTHER CLAUSES

-CLAUSE 35 NONDISCRIMINATION IN FEDERALLY ASSISTED PROGRAMS (JUL 2017)
+UNIT 3 - OTHER CLAUSES CLAUSE 35 NONDISCRIMINATION IN FEDERALLY ASSISTED PROGRAMS (JUL 2017)